peacemaker4/LVLApp/README.md

 In addition to the gamification aspect, this app also includes a convenient to-do list function, allowing you to easily manage your daily tasks and goals.
 Whether you're looking to improve your productivity, learn a new skill, or simply enjoy a more interactive approach to personal development, this app is the perfect tool for you.

-With its intuitive interface and user-friendly design, my mobile application is the ideal solution for anyone looking to make positive changes in their life.

 ## Functionality

 - Todo - add your tasks, complete theme, delete